Greenlam Industries Limited (NSE:GREENLAM)

 • Q1 24/25

-Revenue grew 17.4% YoY, led by strong export growth and new plant ramp-ups, though net profit declined due to higher costs.
-Management maintains 18-20% revenue growth guidance, expects margin stability, and sees normalization in domestic demand and continued export gains.
+Revenue grew 17.4% YoY, led by strong export growth and new plant ramp-ups, but net profit declined due to higher costs and depreciation.
+Management maintains 18-20% revenue growth guidance, with margin pressures from raw material and freight costs, and expects normalization in domestic demand and continued export market share gains.

 Fiscal Year 2024